 - For your superficial injections along the tail of the corrugator, stay superficial and target right where the muscle is pulling maximally.
 Keep this injection slightly less than the other injections to minimize spread to the surrounding frontalis muscle.
 I perform this injection at a shallow angle to only catch superficial fibers and try to minimize my volume.

-Okay, hope that helps some of you to conceptualize this relationship.
-I hope to add some real patient photos and ultrasound images in here to give you a better visualization soon!
-Happy injecting and let me know if you have any questions – email@example.com
+Hope that helps some of you to conceptualize this relationship.
+Check out some of the botox and surgery before and after photos for examples.
+Happy injecting and email me if you have any questions – firstname.lastname@example.org

 Dr. Jordan Rihani is a national trainer and lecturer on injectable treatments and is considered one of the top injectors in Dallas Fort Worth.
 In addition to his practice, he is a clinical assistant professor at UT Southwestern Medical Center.
 He performs deep plane facelift, browlift, rhinoplasty, eyelid lifts as well as injectables in both Fort Worth and Southlake Texas.
 If you are interested in seeing Dr. Rihani for a treatment please give us a call to schedule.